qpython-android/qpython.org/README.md

 ## Other
-The QPython.org's sourcecode folks from the askbot(https://askbot.com/)
+The QPython.org's sourcecode folks from the askbot free version(https://askbot.com/)

 ## author